jch00oo/CAA-Data-Analysis-Project/README.md

   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/Screen%20Shot%202020-12-04%20at%209.58.12%20PM.png" width="350" title="Descriptions in most clicked links per calcons">
 </p>

+While I could not make a classifier to see what kinds of content usually has or does not have a description, I looked at the links manually and found there to be not particular genre of content that fell on one catgeory or the other.

 Therefore, I propose a hypothesis that links with descriptions get more clicks.
 To really prove this from a statistical point, I conducted a Two Value T-test using scipy.

 Null Hypothesis (H0): Having meta descriptions does not affect median number of clicks